Michelle Haringman Registered Member MBACP (Accred)

 I work with individuals and couples, helping you to feel empowered to transform your life.

-I am a member of the BACP, the British Association of Counselling and Psychotherapy, and as a member on the Accredited Register, I am bound by the its ethical framework.
+I am an accredited member of the BACP, the British Association of Counselling and Psychotherapy, and as a member on the Accredited Register, I am bound by the its ethical framework.
 Details of which can be found here.

 I’ve worked as a counsellor since 2000, in a variety of settings including:

 - Private practice, from: Finchley, London, N12, clients’ homes within a 30-minute drive.

-- Workplace counselling, including: Staff Counsellor, providing counselling onsite in organisations for their employees; Critical Incident responder providing PFA (Psychology First Aid) onsite in organisations.
+- Workplace counselling, including: Staff Counsellor for Facebook, providing counselling onsite for Facebook employees; Critical Incident responder providing PFA (Psychology First Aid) onsite in a variety of organisations.

 - Charities, including: Victim Support (supporting victims and witnesses of crime), Relate (couple relationship counselling), Raphael (general counselling service), and JBCS (bereavement counselling service).